-Budgeted cost: £50,280.84
+Budgeted cost: £48,520.00

 Activity Evidence that supports this approach Challenge number(s) addressed LAMDA to promote self- esteem and confidence, as well as Oracy development.
 Research states that once a child's emotional and social well-being is secure, only then will they make academic progress.
 The long term investment will ensure the children havefoundations in place.
-6 Emotional Literacy training.
-Emotional Literacy training will support our learning assistants enabling them to provide emotional support and guidance to our vulnerable pupils.
-6 Subsidised music tuition PP pupils need to be given the opportunity to pursue extracurricular activities.
-This will enable PP pupils to develop their talents in different fields.
-4,5,6 Careers Week PP pupils need to have aspirations just as high as their peers, so they can too, go and succeed in society.
-The bestway to do this is through exposing them to careers that some disadvantaged and vulnerable pupils may not have had access to.
-2,3,4,5, 6 Research conducted through surveys carried out by Primary Futures (Education & Employers) shows this.
-Educational visits/school journey and other enrichment activities including Sporting activities with outside agencies.
+6 EEF research has also shown that oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.
+Subsidised music tuition PP pupils need to be given the opportunity to pursue extra-curricular activities.
+This will enable PP pupils todevelop their talents in different fields.
+4,5,6 EEF findings have shown that Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum Career opportunities PP children need to have aspirations just as high as their peers, so they can too, go and succeed in society.
+The bestway to do this is through exposing them to careers that some disadvantaged andvulnerable pupils may not have had access to.
+Pupils from Years 5 and 6 will also have an opportunity to be involved in an initiative which shows the benefits of university learning on their futures.
+2,3,4,5, 6 EEF research suggests that ensuring students have the knowledge and skills to progress towards their aspirations is likely to be effective Educational visits/school journey and other enrichment activities including Sporting activities with outside agencies.
 Due to financial barriers, PP pupils may not be able to go on educational visits/enrichment activities.
-The allocation of this funding will allow these pupils to have the same experience as their peers, and experience places they may never go.
-1,2,3, 6 Pupil Premium pupils were also provided with the opportunity to attend a Tennis Club with a Sports Coach and will receive similar sporting opportunities this academic year.
-Learning mentor to improve attendance rates and behavioural support for pupils eligible for PP. The role of the learning mentor will ensure that pupils have demonstrate a positive attitude to learning and have the support they need to address the barriers they may face whilst at school.
-Emotional Literacy training to support nurture groups.
-6 Achieving more engagement from hard to reach families, improving attendance through the work of the Family Support Worker.
-Improving resilience of families, improving attendance, behaviour boundaries of pupils and understanding of children's learning strategies.
-Running a variety of parent workshops for vulnerable families such as exercise camps, confidence clubs etc. 6
+The allocation of this funding will allow thesechildren to have the same experience as their peers, and experience places they may never go.
+Pupil Premium pupils would also be provided with the opportunity to attend a 1,2,3, 6

+Tennis Club with a Sports Coach and will receive similar sporting opportunities this academic year.
+Evidence from the EEF suggests that there is a small positive impact of physical activity on academic attainment Achieving more engagement from hard to reach families, improving attendance through the work of the Family Support Worker.
+Improving resilience of families, improving attendance, behaviour boundaries of pupils and understanding of pupils' learning strategies.
+Running a variety of parent workshops for vulnerable families such as learning workshops, confidence clubs etc. Evidence from the EEF suggests that Parental engagement has a positive impact on average of 4 months' additional progress.
+It is crucial to consider how to engage with all parents to avoid widening attainment gaps.
+9

-Total budgeted cost: £138, 290
+Total budgeted cost: £145, 560.00

-Part B: Review of outcomes in the previous academic year
+Part B: Review of outcomes in the previous academicyear